RoryQ/schemanager/README.md

 #### 2. Test changes locally

 Test the schema changes, preferably against a non-persisted instance of the database until the schema is right.
-You can recreate and rerun the migrations freely this way.
+You can recreate and rerun the migrations using `make migrate` freely this way.

 #### 3. `make schema` to save schema